WikiConference India: 2016

 The second WikiConference India was held in Mohali, a city of Punjab State near Chandigarh.
 The venue of the Conference was CGC Landhran.
 Katherine Maher, Executive Director of WMF, and Nataliia Tymkiv, Board Member of WMF, attended this conference.

 2023

 WCI 2023 was a national-level conference that provided a common platform for Wikimedians and stakeholders interested in Indic-language Wikimedia projects and other aspects of the movement in India and a few South Asian regions.
 This was a space to meet, connect, share stories, learnings, best practices, and challenges, and discuss the future strategy of the region.
 The conference took place in Hyderabad from 28 to 30 April 2023.

+2026

+WCI 2026, the fourth edition of the national-level Wikimedia conference, took place in Kochi from 4 to 6 September 2026.
+It brought together Wikimedians and allied stakeholders engaged in Indic-language Wikimedia projects and the broader open knowledge movement across India and South Asia.